JackSzwergold/Writing/creative_writing/Creative Character Types.md

 ## Humble Narcissist

 Person acts kind, humble and deferential in many situations until an opportunity comes to be a narcissist and then they turn on a dime.

+***

+*Creative Character Types (c) Copyright by Jack Szwergold; written on July 27, 2019.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*